23 Best Breeds of Rabbit Price in India

 Soviet Chinchilla

 The soviet chinchillas have the densest fur of all mammals that live on land.
-In the water, the sea otter has a denser coat.
+In the water, the sea otter has a thicker coat.

-Chinchillas require special care as they tend to fall sick more often than not.
+Chinchillas require special care as they often tend to fall sick.

 Soviet Chinchilla